Mobile Suit Gundam: Extreme VS Force: Development

 The game is compatible with the PlayStation TV (known as the PlayStation Vita TV in Japan).

 Marketing

 Special collaboration models of the PlayStation Vita and PlayStation TV were released as limited edition tie-in bundles.
 The PlayStation Vita models featured laser-etched designs depicting the RX-78-2 Gundam (from the first Mobile Suit Gundam anime series) and the RX-0 Unicorn Gundam (from the Mobile Suit Gundam Unicorn anime), and come in both Glacier White and Black colors.
-The PlayStation TV model will feature a similar laser-etched design, but is only be available in Glacier White.
+The PlayStation TV model will feature a similar laser-etched design, but is only available in Glacier White.
 Aside from the PS Vita/PS TV models themselves, the bundles include the Mobile Suit Gundam: Extreme VS-Force game, custom menu themes, and a box featuring the design from the models.

 Reception

 Mobile Suit Gundam: Extreme VS Force received mixed reviews according to review aggregator Metacritic.

 Game Revolution's Matthew Utley felt the game had plenty of content with short levels suitable for portable play, but saw the story as needlessly complicated.
 He criticized the game's graphics, controls, dull combat, and difficulty.
 Forbes' Ollie Barder was of the view that while the game is good in its own right, he felt that it is not the appropriate Mobile Suit Gundam title for Western gamers who are unfamiliar with the series to experience for the first time.
 Robert Ramsey of Push Square thought Extreme VS Force was best when sticking to two-on-two battles, which worked well with the combat system, but found the game often used large chaotic group battles, and that boss fights were boring.
 Hardcore Gamer's review, by Jason Bohn, noted the early missions in the game had good pacing and left a good impression, but as the game progresses issues become more apparent.
 Bohn recommended against multiplayer except for the most dedicated Gundam fans.
 Eurogamer.it saw the game as a good production that used the PS Vita's hardware well, but also recommended the game only for its single player mode, due to the game's lack of an online mode.